Oklahoma Office of Juvenile Affairs

 The Oklahoma Office of Juvenile Affairs (OJA) is an agency of the state of Oklahoma headquartered in Oklahoma City that is responsible for planning and coordinating statewide juvenile justice and delinquency prevention services.
 OJA is also responsible for operating juvenile correctional facilities in the State.

 The Board of Juvenile Affairs is the governing body of OJA.
-The Board consists of seven members appointed by the Governor of Oklahoma, by and with the advice and consent of the Oklahoma Senate.
-The Board is responsible for appointing the Executive Director of the Office, who serves at the pleasure of the Board.
-The current Interim Executive Director is Rachel Holt.
+The Board consists of seven members appointed by the Governor of Oklahoma and legislative leaders, by and with the advice and consent of the Oklahoma Senate.
+The current Executive Director is Rachel Holt.
+The Executive Director is appointed by the Governor and is subject to Senate confirmation.

-The Office of Juvenile Affairs was created on July 1, 1995 during the term of Governor Frank Keating.
+The Office of Juvenile Affairs was created on July 1, 1995, during the term of Governor Frank Keating.

 History

 The Office of Juvenile Affairs was legislatively created during the 1994 session when the Oklahoma Legislature passed the Juvenile Reform Act.
 Prior to this time, services for Oklahoma's in-need-of-supervision and delinquent youth were provided by the Oklahoma Department of Human Services.